 ME 487 Mechanical Engineering Laboratory III 2 Cr.

 A continuation of the Mechanical Engineering laboratory sequence with experiments stressing the performance characteristics of heat power equipment and the application of theory learned in thermodynamics and fluid flow.
 Classroom 1 hour, laboratory 2 hours.
-Prerequisite: EG 303.
-Corequisite: ME 307.
+Prerequisite: EG 303; ME 307, or concurrent enrollment.

 ME 490 Advanced Topics 3,4 Cr.

 A course that provides specific work in an area of the instructor's special competence and indicated student interest.
 An extension of basic principles to applied areas such as HVAC, heat transfer, thermodynamics, stress analysis, environmental control, turbo-machinery, propulsion systems and aerodynamics.
 Classroom or seminar, 1-3 hours.
-Prerequisite: senior standing.
-Offered as occasion demands.
+Prerequisite: Senior standing.
+(Occasionally).